hackerbay/Employee-Handbook/legal/README.md

 # Legal

+### Corporate

+HackerBay, Inc. is a US C Corporation incorporated in Delaware.
+Our registered address in the United States is 16192 Coastal Highway, Lewes, DE, 19958, Country of Sussex.

 ### Contracts
 If you need to request legal resources, including contract review, third party license review, legal advice or guidance, please submit all requests through email at legal@hackerbay.io